Shippable/docs/sources/provision/tutorial/provision-aws-ec2-ansible.md

 ######ii. integration resource named `aws_ec2_creds`

-Your AWS credentials are securely stored in this integration
+Your AWS credentials are securely stored in this integration.

-To let ansible interact with AWS, you need to export `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` stored in this resource as environment variables.
+To let ansible interact with AWS, we will export `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` stored in this resource as environment variables at runtime.

 Detailed info about `integration` resource is [here](/platform/workflow/resource/integration).